 Removing Bats in the Attic

 Bat removal from Greendale homes is a complex task that requires expertise and attention to detail.
-It’s important to know how much damage is being caused by the bats roosting in your attic and just as crucial, knowing what species of bat you’re dealing with so that you know how to safely and humanely remove them.
+Knowing how many bats are roosting in your Greendale home is important.
+It is also crucial to identify the species of bats you have so you can safely and humanely remove them.

 This is how we handle bat exclusions: